MDH-GD-1022/documentation/docs/achievement-system/Achievements.md

 You can use these if you have your own stat tracking system already or if you want more complex conditions without tracking stats.

 These can not update automatically however.
 You will have to call the `TryUpdateAchievement` function in the AchievementSystem to update an achievement that uses injected conditions.

+## How to check if achievements are completed?
+There are two ways to check if an achievement is achieved:

+1. Whenever any achievement completes, the `OnAchievementCompleted` event of the achievement system is invoked.
+The achievement id is passed as a parameter.
+2. Use `IsAchieved` to check if an achievement is achieved.